Nicholasj21363/Nicholas-Johnstone/Browser-Troubleshooting.md

 1. Click on **Safari** on the top left of your screen to see the dropdown menu.
 2. Click **Preferences**
 3. Click on the **Privacy** tab, and uncheck the **Block all cookies** checkbox
+4. Return to the Dapp, refresh the page and you’re done!

+***

 Still having problems?
 [Leave a comment in Issues](https://github.com/walletlink/walletlink/issues)